Project Development Grants

 Our Project Development Grant programme offers the opportunity to apply for grants of up to £10,000 to help churches develop high quality sustainable repair and community projects.

-Our 2017 rounds are currently open.
+Our 2017 rounds have now CLOSED.
 Please read the programme details below for further information.
 The 2018 application will be available soon.

 About the Programme

 This grant programme is a pilot scheme and is intended to support churches to become more sustainable through the diognosis of issues affecting the church, testing the viability of proposed solutions to improve sustainability and the develoment of guiding policies and plans that will be implemented through a subsequent capital or sustainability project.
 The grants are likely to assist with the cost of staff time such as a project manager or a professional advisor, and/or to produce a report that will help progress the project plans to a stage where they can be considered by large grant-giving bodies and to meet RIBA stage 1 requirements.

 Places of worship of any Christian denomination can apply.
 We will consider applications for buildings of all ages, listed and unlisted.
 For 2017 we are particularly interested in applications from the North East of England, Northern Ireland, Scotland and Wales, as well as from Baptist and Presbyterian churches.
 Buildings must have been built as churches originally and 50% of the funds need to have be raised.
 Full eligibility, and further details, can be found in the 'Guidance Note' available at the end of the page.

 The application process begins with an eligibility quiz.
 Please answer these questions accurately.
 If you are eligible you will be able to continue to the application form.
 To view the questions in advance follow the link below.